-Continued clinical observation of practices and procedures required in speech-language pathology.
-Observation sites will be educational.
-Combination of on-site observation and in-class participation in preparation for clinical fieldwork.
-Seventeen hours of observation required.
-Prerequisite: SLPA 102.
+(2 credits) This course covers continued clinical observation of practices and procedures required in speech-language pathology in preparation for clinical fieldwork and combines on-site observations with class discussion.
+Seventeen hours of observation in educational settings is required.
+Prerequisites: SLPA 102, 103, 111 and 120.

-ALTERNATIVE AND AUGMENTATIVE COMMUNICATION (2 credits) Introduction to common forms of augmentative and alternative communication, including manual communication, communication boards, and electronic or computer-based communication.
+ALTERNATIVE AND AUGMENTATIVE COMMUNICATION(2 credits) This course provides an introduction to common forms of augmentative and alternative communication, including manual communication and low- and high-tech AAC systems.
+Prerequisites: SLPA 200, 202, 220 and 230.

-SCREENING PROCESSES

-Screening tools and processes used for speech, language and hearing screening.
-Administration of screening tests and completion of protocols.
+SCREENING PROCESSES (2 credits) This course covers screening tools and processes used for speech, language and hearing screening including the administration of screening and completion of protocols with clients of varied ages.
+Prerequisites: SLPA 200, 202, 220 and 230.

-SPEECH DISORDERS AND INTERVENTION

-This course focuses on therapy techniques to implement articulation and phonological therapy.
+SPEECH DISORDERS AND INTERVENTION (3 credits) This course focuses on speech sound disorders and therapy techniques to implement articulation and phonological therapy.
 Session planning, reporting progress and organization of therapy interaction are introduced.
 Cueing, reinforcement, feedback and choosing materials are covered.
-This course also reviews therapy approaches for neuromotor speech disorders, fluency, and voice disorders.
+This course also reviews therapy approaches for neuromotor speech disorders, fluency and voice disorders.
+Prerequisites: SLPA 102, 103, 111 and 120.

-LANGUAGE DISORDERS AND INTERVENTION (3 credits) This course explores language intervention approaches.
-Students are introduced to therapy techniques appropriate for treating language delays and acquired disorders with toddler, preschool, and school-aged populations.
-Addresses intervention for culturally and linguistically diverse children, as well as intervention for students with learning and developmental disabilities.
+LANGUAGE DISORDERS AND INTERVENTION (3 credits) This course explores language disorders and various intervention approaches.
+Students are introduced to therapy techniques appropriate for treating language delays and acquired disorders with toddler, preschool and schoolaged populations.
+The course also addresses intervention for culturally and linguistically diverse children, as well as intervention for students with learning and developmental disabilities.
+Prerequisites: SLPA 102, 103, 111 and 120.

-CLINICAL MANAGEMENT AND PROCEDURES (4 credits) Organizational and functional skills required in the speech-language pathology workplace.
-Includes interdisciplinary and supervisory relationships, client and public interaction, safety issues, technical writing, data collection, record keeping, computer applications, multicultural issues, and behavior management.
+CLINICAL MANAGEMENT AND PROCEDURES (4 credits) This course covers organizational and functional skills required in the speech-language pathology workplace.
+Topics include interdisciplinary and supervisory relationships, client and public interaction, therapy plans, lesson plans, safety issues, technical writing, data collection, record keeping, computer applications, multicultural issues and behavior management.
+Prerequisites: SLPA 200, 202, 220 and 230.